How to make easy-peel hard-boiled eggs? The secret is using old eggs. The closer they are to their “use by” date, the easier it will be to peel them.

 The Internet is filled with methods and tips for making this task easier.
 Over the years, I’ve tried many of these methods.
 And although I still end up with the occasional misshapen eggs, for the most part, I have found the method that works best for me.
 And today, I am sharing it with you!

-Hard-boiled eggs have an outer shell and an inner thin membrane.
-When the thin membrane sticks to the egg, that’s when it becomes difficult to peel hard-boiled eggs.
+They have an outer shell and an inner thin membrane.
+When the thin membrane sticks to the egg, that’s when it becomes difficult to peel.

 So our goal is to find a cooking method where the thin membrane would adhere to the outer shell, so that when we peel the shell, the membrane would easily peel off too.